Mechanical Puzzles Addiction

 Puzzles like Quarlet and Slideways Cube, offer a twist where the final layout is easily discernible, but assembling the pieces individually is impossible.
 The only viable approach is to move all pieces together simultaneously.

-By the Way, Puzzle Video Games:
+BtW, Puzzle Video Games:

 In addition to mechanical puzzles, I have a keen interest in indie puzzle video games.
 Compared to mechanical puzzles and logic puzzles (like soduku, slither link, heyawake…), there are something unique about puzzle video games: